Vibe Coding in Product Teams: Reconfiguring AI-Assisted Workflows, Prototyping, and Collaboration: Introduction

-We find that vibe coding has become a solid means for mediating between human goals and outputs, creating shifts in expertise distribution and new roles across UX practice (from prompt engineering to AI oversight), while simultaneously raising tensions between speed-driven prototyping (“intending the right design”) and deeper reflection (“designing the right intention”).
-Moreover, AI over-reliance in UX work not only erodes individual skill, but also introduces new asymmetries in trust, responsibility, and social stigma within teams, paradoxically widening the gap between “AI-literate” and “AI-dependent” practitioners.
+We find that vibe coding has become a solid means for mediating between human goals and outputs, creating shifts in expertise distribution and new roles across product team practices (from prompt engineering to agentic AI oversight \cite{sapkota2025vibecodingvsagentic})), while simultaneously raising tensions between speed-driven prototyping (“intending the right design”) and deeper reflection (“designing the right intention”).
+Moreover, AI over-reliance in product design and development work not only erodes individual skill, but also introduces new asymmetries in trust, responsibility, and social stigma within product teams, paradoxically widening the gap between “AI-literate” and “AI-dependent” practitioners.
 Furthermore, while confidence in vibe coding outputs can erode critical thinking, it can also serve as an educational opportunity; however, only for those already skilled in coding.
-We also find that UX professionals emphasize resisting homogenization by advocating for critical thinking, creative restraint when vibe coding, and intentionally crafting learning moments that can result in variation and artistic exploration when designing through vibe code.
+We also find that product team members emphasize resisting homogenization by advocating for critical thinking, creative restraint when vibe coding, and intentionally crafting learning moments that can result in variation and artistic exploration when designing through vibe code.
 Lastly, in vibe coding, we find that ownership is not tied to code execution but to the act of intention-setting, creating a new distinction between authorship of ideas and executional labor.
-Such a reconfiguration raises questions about how to best disclose AI usage, ownership and authorship for code and design, and accountability in UX teams.
-We discuss the implications of vibe coding, within the lens of ensuring responsible human-human and human-AI collaboration within AI-Assisted UX design and development practices.
+Such a reconfiguration raises questions about how to best disclose AI usage, ownership and authorship for code and design, and accountability in product teams.
+We discuss the implications of vibe coding, within the lens of ensuring responsible human-human and human-AI collaboration within AI-Assisted product design and development practices.